A brief pictorial overview of his nine years in power and the years after he retired as the country's chief executive.

 Musharraf addresses his party supporters at his house in Islamabad, on April 15, 2013. — AP

 Musharraf leaves after appearing in court in Rawalpindi, April 17, 2013.
 Musharraf appeared in court to seek bail in Benazir Bhutto’s assassination case.
 The Supreme Court ordered Musharraf to respond to allegations that he committed treason while in power, and barred him from leaving the country only weeks after he returned. — AP

 In this photo taken on November 14, 2014 Musharraf gestures during an interview with AFP in Karachi. — AFP

 Musharraf during an interview with Khaleej Times at his residence in Dubai in 2018. — Photo by Juidin Bernarrd via Khaleej Times

-Musharraf at a hospital in Dubai in March this year. — Photo courtesy APML
+Musharraf at a hospital in Dubai in March 2019. — Photo courtesy APML